immutables/immutables.github.io/getstarted.md

 ```

 Since version `2.0.19` for some combined annotation and runtime artifacts, there are separate annotation-only artifact available.
 For example, `value`
 and `gson` module have such artifact with `annotations` classifier.
-This a reduces dependencies and
+This reduces dependencies and
 avoid lint warnings about using certain types that are not available on Android (despite not being
 required at runtime).
 So above example with dependencies could be rewritten as